msolorio/aws_solutions_architect_exam_notes/notes/3-EC2/ec2-intro.md

 - cannot send / receive traffic from internet

 #### Public Route Table
-A VPC's public route table has entries for
+A public route table has entries for
 - CIDR block of VPC
   - 127.31.0.0./20 - Local
 - catch all route for internet gateway